 When couples begin the divorce process, they undoubtedly will have to split their entire life up.
-From time with their children to their property, and everything in between will need to be carefully considered in order for two spouses to finalize their divorce.
-For many going through this transition, the divorce process can be confusing – especially in terms of property division.
+From time with their children to their property, everything in between will need to be carefully considered for two spouses to finalize their divorce.
+For many going through this transition, the divorce process can be confusing, especially in property division.
 Often people wonder whether or not their property will be evenly split 50/50 between each other or if other factors determine how much property is allocated to each person.

 Is Florida a 50/50 Divorce State?

 Florida operates as an equitable distribution state.
 Under this approach, marital assets are divided equitably.
 It should be noted that equitably does not mean equally.
-Instead, assets are split in a fair manner, which means that divorcing couples may or may not split their assets 50/50.
+Instead, assets are split fairly, which means that divorcing couples may or may not split their assets 50/50.

 What is Separate and Marital Property?

 There are two types of property that are considered in a divorce – separate and marital.

 Separate property includes all of the assets and property that a spouse owned before marriage.
 Additionally, inheritances and gifts are considered to be separate property.